 Deep, diaphragmatic breathing is one of the easiest ways to move lymphatic fluid through your system, which in turn helps to eliminate toxins and benefit lymphedema.
 Unlike the circulatory system, the lymphatic system has no active pump to move the lymphatic fluid back into the bloodstream.
-Therefore, effective lymph flow depends on muscle and joint activity, especially if the lymphatic system is compromised.
+Therefore, adequate lymph flow depends significantly on muscle and joint activity, especially if the lymphatic system is compromised.

 THE LARGEST LYMPHATIC VESSEL